Jaiib Caiib

 Number Of Attempts 5 attempts or 3 years

-JAIIB Registration 2026 Has Started – Click Here to Apply
+JAIIB Registration 2026 is Live – Click Here to Apply

 JAIIB Qualification

-Before initiating the registration process, banking professionals must thoroughly review the comprehensive eligibility requirements mandated by the Indian Institute of Banking & Finance (IIBF).
+Before initiating your application, it is essential to verify your compliance with the core standards mandated by the Indian Institute of Banking & Finance (IIBF).

 • The primary requirement is that applicants should have passed the 12th standard exam in any discipline or an equivalent qualification.